Cardi B rejects plea deal in strip club assault

 Breaking News Emails

-In October, the rapper was charged with two misdemeanor counts of reckless endangerment and one misdemeanor count of assault in connection with an attack on two bartenders at Angels Strip Club in Flushing, New York.
+In October, she was charged with two misdemeanor counts of reckless endangerment and one misdemeanor count of assault in connection with the attack on two bartenders at Angels Strip Club in Flushing, New York.

 Cardi B, whose real name is Belcalis Marlenis Almánzar, appeared at the hearing in Queens County court Friday and turned down the deal that would have had her plead guilty to a class A misdemeanor in exchange for a conditional discharge.